JGCRI/gcam-doc/emissions.md

 ####  Agriculture and Land-Use Drivers
 * Emissions in the agriculture and land use system can be driven by output (e.g., for crop production) or land area (e.g., for forest fires).
 * Emissions are modeled at the level of agricultural technologies: region, water basin, crop type, and irrigation and management level.
-Note however that the underlying inventory data is far coarses, typically only available by sector and country.
+Note however that the underlying inventory data is far coarser, typically only available by sector and country.

 ####  Naming Conventions
 There are some naming conventions for a few emission species/sectors within GCAM that are useful to note.